a-karma/Bogor_Workshop/DAY_3/Session3.md

 ```

 Next you want to make a new column which groups the samples from the north together.
-First you make an empty column that is the length of the dataframe
+First you make an empty column that is the length of the dataframe.
+In R `$` indicates the column name you want to specify.
+RStudio is helpful and when you type `$` it will show you a list of the potential columns in that dataframe.
 ```sh
 samplelist$region2 <- rep(NA, length(samplelist$region))
 ```